Fausto-Grilo/HashSlicer/README.md

 # HashSlicer

 HashSlicer is a Python-based password-cracking tool designed for penetration testers and ethical hackers to weaponize data breaches efficiently.
 It generates password combinations based on a known segment of the password and then uses these combinations to attempt to crack SHA-1 hashed passwords.
-CrackForge integrates seamlessly with Hashcat, providing a powerful means to simulate real-world attacks against compromised or leaked hashes.
+HashSlicer integrates seamlessly with Hashcat, providing a powerful means to simulate real-world attacks against compromised or leaked hashes.

 ## Key Features
 - **Segmented Processing:** Efficiently divides password combinations into segments to handle large datasets.